acumjw/aculab-webrtc/README.md

     };
     call = acc.callClient("other_client_id", token, options);
 ```
- In order to deal with the fact that react-native-webrtc implemented muted video by stopping the stream instead of sending a stream of 0's in order to shut off camera light when on mute.
+ In order to deal with the fact that react-native-webrtc implemented muted video by stopping the stream instead of sending a stream of 0's in order to shut off camera light.
 See https://github.com/react-native-webrtc/react-native-webrtc/issues/643 Work around is to have callbacks for local video mute/unmute to place a picture in the local view of the call window.
-Also remote video mute which detects when nothing is on the rtp line (not receivng RTP because of above.
+And call backs for remote video mute/unmute which detects when nothing is on the rtp line (not receivng RTP because of above).
 There are 2 callbacks for the remote side to do something when it detects the other side has muted.
-Set these callbacks to create teh expected behavior in user space.
+Set these callbacks to create the expected behavior in user space.

 '''
         aculab_cloud_call.onLocalVideoMuteCB